Carbon AI Chat

 The Carbon AI Chat launcher welcomes and engages customers so they know where to find help if they need it.
 You can also provide your own launcher.

-The Carbon AI Chat strategically provides access to various elements around the Carbon AI Chat.
+The Carbon AI Chat strategically provides access to various slots around the Carbon AI Chat.
 You can directly write to them as portals from your application with frameworks like React, Angular, Vue, or a web component.
 The writeable elements available are defined at WriteableElementName.

 For more information, see the documentation for React and web components.